RedisLabs/redislabs-docs/content/ri/installing/install-docker.md

 In addition, you can add some additional flags to the docker run command:

 1. You can add the `-it` flag to see the logs and view the progress
 1. On Linux, you can add `--network host`.
-This will make it easy to work with redis running on your local machine.
+This makes it easy to work with redis running on your local machine.
 1. To analyze RDB Files stored in S3, you can add the access key and secret access key as environment variables using the `-e` flag.
 For example: `-e AWS_ACCESS_KEY=<aws access key> -e AWS_SECRET_KEY=<aws secret access key>`

 If everything worked, you should see the following output in the terminal: